• 03 JUL 18

 BENEFITS OF HYPERBARIC OXYGEN THERAPY

-Hyperbaric Oxygen Therapy at Artesia General HospitalOur wound care team may recommend hyperbaric oxygen therapy as one part of your customized treatment plan—and Artesia General Hospital is proud to offer these state-of-the-art hyperbaric oxygen chambers.
+Hyperbaric Oxygen Therapy at Artesia General HospitalOur wound care team may recommend hyperbaric oxygen therapy as one part of your customized treatment plan—and Artesia General Hospital is proud to have the only hyperbaric oxygen chambers in the region.

 Hyperbaric oxygen therapy promotes healing by increasing the amount of oxygen in your body tissue.
 This is done by entering a slightly pressurized, oxygen-rich environment (called a hyperbaric oxygen chamber) for a set amount of time.
 While each plan differs, most patients can usually expect a series of two-hour sessions held multiple times per week for maximum healing.